Meal planning saves you money and time. Check out this simple process for meal planning that will result in dinners you

 What do you want to try?

 Create a “to try” list.
-I have a clearfile in which I store recipes, and in the last section are those I would like to have a go at.
-These have been sourced from the supermarket with their Feed four for $15, from friends, from magazines, and from my dinner recipe board on Pinterest.
+I have a clearfile in which I store recipes, and in the last section are those I’d like to try.
+These have been sourced from friends, magazines, and Pinterest.
 I have about 20 recipes to try at any one time, with my mission being to try a new meal every week.
 I make this on a Saturday or Sunday when I have time, as for some reason a new recipe always takes me twice as long to make as it says.
 If the meal passes the test (often I will have to do twice just to be sure) it becomes a family favorite.

 What about traditions?

 We love Fridays in our house, and we always celebrate them with nachos and a tv show or ten.
 This ritual creates a sense of excitement as it marks the start of the weekend, and is something my kids remember even now they have left home.
 What traditions could you start with your family?

 Now that’s the week sorted.
 But there’s one more thing to think about

 How about a meatless meal or two?

 Something else to consider is eating no-meat meals.
 Even going meatless once or twice a week has significant benefits for your wallet, your health and the planet.
 If you don’t cook any vegetarian meals, find some and add them to your “try” list.

 Now that you have the meals worked out, there’s a couple more steps to do.